jesslilly/logax/README.md

 accept a json file as input and use the search strings (regex strings) in the json to parse a file.

+## Caveats
+This tools was developed for unstructured log files.
+There is no problem using it for any kind of text file regex parsing, but other tools may do a better job.
+For example, if you want to parse html, xml or some other structured file format, you may want to try a parser for that markup.
+It's your call.

 # Developer Documentation

 Contributions are welcome.
 Make sure changes have tests.